 Juneau is a very small city located in the state of Wisconsin.
 With a population of 2,543 people and just one neighborhood, Juneau is the 271st largest community in Wisconsin.
 Juneau has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Juneau, you'll notice that it is more blue-collar than most other communities in America.
-44.30% of Juneau’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Juneau is a blue-collar town, with 44.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Juneau is a city of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Juneau who work in sales jobs (13.08%), office and administrative support (10.03%), and food service (5.22%).

-Juneau’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Juneau’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small city, Juneau doesn't have a public transportation system that people use for their commute.